Got Milk? Project

 The ‘Got Milk?'
 Project

 The ‘Got Milk?'
-Project is the sister-study of a randomised trial called the North-East Cot Trial (NECOT Trial), currently taking place at the RVI in Newcastle.
-The trial intends to compare 2 different care conditions for infants while in the hospital (side-car crib vs. stand-alone bassinette) on breastfeeding duration.
+Project was the sister-study of a randomised trial called the North-East Cot Trial (NECOT Trial), which took place at the RVI in Newcastle.
 Data for The ‘Got Milk?'
-Project will be collected using a short questionnaire-style home diary.
-The home diaries ask mothers about their experiences of lactation i.e. how many times they breastfeed in a day, the sensations they feel in their breasts prior to LII , and whether they think their milk has ‘come in' - which indicates the onset of LII.
-Mothers are asked to fill in the diary once a day until their baby is 5 days old.
+Project was collected using a short questionnaire-style home diary.
+The home diaries ask mothers about their experiences of lactation i.e. how many times they breastfed in a day, the sensations they felt in their breasts prior to LII , and whether they thought their milk had ‘come in' - which indicates the onset of LII.
+Mothers were asked to fill in the diary once a day until their baby is 5 days old.

-Lyn Robinson is the project coordinator for The ‘Got Milk?'
-Project.
+Lyn Robinson (now Dr.) was the project coordinator for The ‘Got Milk?'
+Project for her MSc in Biological Anthropology.